FIWARE/tutorials.Media-Streams/README.md

 # Altering Media Streams

 In order to alter context, we will need to be able to process the media stream.
-This second example builds on the previous WebRTC loopback video communication but also analyses and alters the media stream by detecting faces and placing a hat over detected faces.
+This second example builds on the previous WebRTC loopback video communication but also analyzes and alters the media stream by detecting faces and placing a hat over detected faces.
 This is an example of a Computer Vision and Augmented Reality filter.